Doug English

-Lowell Douglas English (born August 25, 1953) is an American former professional football player who was a defensive tackle for the Detroit Lions (1975–1985) of the National Football League (NFL).
+Lowell Douglas English (born August 25, 1953) is an American former professional football player who was a defensive tackle for the Detroit Lions from 1975 to 1985 of the National Football League (NFL).
+He played college football for the Texas Longhorns.

-Early years
+Early life

 English was born in Dallas, Texas.
 He graduated from Bryan Adams High School.

 College career

-English attended the University of Texas, graduating in 1976 with a major in History.
+English attended the University of Texas, graduating in 1976 with a major in history.
 He helped the Texas Longhorns to three Southwest Conference titles.
 He was also a member of the Texas Cowboys.
 In 2011, he was inducted into the College Football Hall of Fame.

 Professional career

-Along with defensive end Al "Bubba" Baker, English was a cornerstone of the Lions’ feared "Silver Rush" defensive line of the late 70’s and early 80’s.
-The 6-foot-5, 255 pound English was Detroit’s second-round pick in 1975 out of the University of Texas.
-In 1979, after recording 122 tackles (90 solo) and 6.5 sacks, English was voted as the team’s Defensive MVP.
+Along with defensive end Al "Bubba" Baker, English was a cornerstone of the Lions’ feared "Silver Rush" defensive line of the late 70's and early 80's.
+The 6-foot-5, 255 pound English was Detroit's second-round pick in 1975 out of the University of Texas.
+In 1979, after recording 122 tackles (90 solo) and 6.5 sacks, English was voted as the team's Defensive MVP.
 After a year off due to chronic injuries that were hampering his play, English rejoined the Lions prior to 1981 season.

-English’s best season came in 1983, when he recorded 13 sacks and two safeties, making him only one of 17 NFL players to record two safeties in a single season.
-That year, the Lions won the NFC Central Division title with a 9-7 mark, and lost to the San Francisco 49ers, 24-23, in the divisional round.
-Upon the arrival of new coach Darryl Rogers in 1985, English was moved to nose tackle in the team’s new 3-4 defensive alignment.
+English's best season came in 1983, when he recorded 13 sacks and two safeties, making him only one of 17 NFL players to record two safeties in a single season.
+That year, the Lions won the NFC Central Division title with a 9–7 mark, and lost to the San Francisco 49ers, 24–23, in the divisional round.
+Upon the arrival of new coach Darryl Rogers in 1985, English was moved to nose tackle in the team's new 3-4 defensive alignment.
 His career ended after that season due to a serious neck injury.
 He finished his career with 55.5 sacks, which places him ninth on the Lions’ all-time list.
 He was named First-team All-Pro in 1982 and Second-team three times (1981, 1983–84).
 He also went to four Pro Bowls (1979, 1982–84).
 English had 4 safeties throughout his career, tying him with Ted Hendricks, Jared Allen and Justin Houston for the most safeties in NFL history.